Constructing locally flat surfaces in 4-manifolds: Representing primitive homology classes by locally flat tori

 Now we state the result of \cite{KPRT:sigmet}.
 To do this we need to define the \emph{Kervaire--Milnor invariant}.

-\begin{definition-numbering} Let $\Sigma$ be a surface and let $M$ be a 4-manifold.
-Let $F\colon (\Sigma,\partial \Sigma)\looparrowright (M,\partial M)$ be a generic immersion, restricting to a locally flat embedding on the boundary.
-By definition, the \emph{Kervaire--Milnor invariant}, $\km(F)\in \Z/2$, vanishes if and only if, after finitely many finger moves taking $F$ to some $F'$, there is a collection of generically immersed Whitney discs $\{W_i\}$, pairing all the double points of $F'$, such that the boundaries are disjoint and embedded, the twisting numbers are trivial, and the interiors are disjoint from $F'$. \end{definition-numbering}
+\begin{definition}[{\cite[Definition~1.4]{KPRT:sigmet}}] Let $\Sigma$ be a surface and let $M$ be a $4$-manifold.
+Let~${F\colon (\Sigma,\partial \Sigma)\looparrowright (M,\partial M)}$ be a generic immersion.
+By definition, the \emph{Kervaire--Milnor invariant}, $\km(F)\in \Z/2$, vanishes if and only if, after finitely many finger moves taking $F$ to some $F'$, there is a collection of generically immersed Whitney discs $\{W_i\}$, pairing all the double points of $F'$, such that the boundaries are disjoint and embedded, the twisting numbers are trivial, and the interiors are disjoint from $F'$. \end{definition}